 Now, you want to drain the existing fluid out of the battery.
 To do this, you will need a container to pour the solution in.
-Make sure you dispose of this properly.
+Make sure you dispose of this property.

 Once the battery is drained, you are ready to fill it back up with your Epsom salt and water solution.
 Use a small plastic funnel and fill each cell completely.

 STEP 5: Charge the Battery

 Install the battery caps that you took off again, or insert plastic plugs into the drill holes you needed to make.
 Gently, you can shake the battery to ensure all of the solution is equally distributed.